 Everyone heals differently and every area heals differently.
 Every tattoo artist may have different aftercare to suit their tattoo style.
 This is what works best for my work.

-How to remove Hypafix bandage:
+How to remove Dermor/Hypafix bandage:

 Keep the bandage on for 8-24 hrs depending on how much your skin is weeping.
 If you notice redness around the outer edges of the bandage, remove immediately.
 It may signal that your skin is sensitive to adhesives.